navgurukul/newton/maths-hi-toh-hai/Unitary-questions.md

 2. [https://www.youtube.com/watch?v=56Cn9HgeyTM](https://www.youtube.com/watch?v=56Cn9HgeyTM)
 3. [https://www.youtube.com/watch?v=_8MBeTOFtGk](https://www.youtube.com/watch?v=_8MBeTOFtGk)

+## *** Next questions with solutions ***

+1. 12 typists working for 4 hours to type a book in 18 days.
+In how many days 4 typists will work for 8 hours to type same book?

+            Solution:
+            This is a situation of indirect variation.
+            12 typists working for 4 hours type a book in 18 days 1 typist working for 4 hours types a book in 18 × 12 days.
+            1 typist working for 1 hour types a book in 18 × 12 × 4 days.
+            4 typists working for 1 hour type a book in (18 × 12 × 4)/4
+            4 typists working for 8 hours type a book in (18 × 12 × 4)/(4 × 8) days.
+            Therefore, 4 typists working for 8 hours type a book in 27 days.

+2. 16 men can build a wall in 56 hours.
+How many men will be required to do the same work in 32 hours?

+            Solution:
+            This is a situation of inverse variation.
+            More the number of men, the faster will they build the wall.
+            In 56 hours, the wall is built by 16 men.
+            In 1 hour, the wall is built by 16 × 56 men.
+            In 32 hours, the wall is built by (16 × 56)/32 men
+            Therefore, in 32 hours, the wall is built by 28 men.

+3. If 72 workers can do a piece of work in 40 days, in how many days will 64 workers complete the same work?

+            Solution:
+            This is a situation of indirect variation.
+            Less workers will require more days to complete the work.
+            72 workers can do the work in 40 days
+            1 worker can do the same work in 72 × 40 days
+            64 workers can do the same work in (72 × 40)/64
+            Therefore, 64 workers can do the same work in 45 days.

 ### QUESTIONS:

 1. If 20 articles cost ₹ 90, then the cost of 9 articles is ?